Send the link below via email or IMCopy

 a higher-order animal

-A person inherits compulsive instincts—especially hunger, the drive to accumulate possessions, and sexuality—and is then subject to the social and economic forces in the family, the class, and the milieu into which that person is
+A person inherits compulsive instincts—especially hunger, greed, and sexuality—and is then subject to the social and economic forces of the family, class, and social milieu into which that person is born.

 Instead, the protagonist of the naturalistic plot--depicted as a pawn to multiple compulsions and nature--is victim to external forces and decays in mind and body or is wiped out.